Because not all armored vehicles are tanks.

 As the name implies, these vehicles carry mortars as their primary weapon.
 Simple mortar carriers may just be a small truck or jeep with a mortar carried in the back, while more-complex ones have the mortar integrated into the vehicle itself.
 Most mortar carriers are converted from or variants of other armored vehicles.

-Self-propelled anti-aircraft gun
+Self-propelled anti-aircraft vehicles

 These vehicles are used for air defense.
 They are equipped with autocannons, machine guns, large anti-aircraft guns, missiles, or a combination.
 Some models also pack their own search and fire control radars.
+They may be either tracked or wheeled, armored or unarmored.
+If need be, gun variants can easily turn their guns on infantry or other non-aerial targets.

 - The German Flakpanzer series, including the Flakpanzer IV Wirbelwind.